-In anticipation of its own programming in 2022, as well as in anticipation of activities to be covered by this project, ICRC and MRCS have engaged with the stakeholders listed below in the past year.
-These consultations have been conducted in Yangon; Nay Pyi Taw; Shan, Chin, Kachin and Rakhine states; and Magway and Sagaing regions.
+ICRC's programming in Myanmar features consultations with stakeholders at all levels as an integral part of all activities, as described below.
 Engagement methods to date have included: one-on-one meetings; formal and informal group presentations; focus group discussions; key informant interviews; and the sharing of information on the proposed activities.
+While in-person contact within communities is the preferred means, this is not always possible and access to those affected by conflict in Myanmar is extremely and increasingly challenging.
+Consultation with communities also takes place via telephone surveying as well as meetings in geographical locations accessible to both parties and at the ICRC sub-delegations and offices with stakeholders were able to reach the ICRC.
 The approach and format of the consultations take into consideration cultural appropriateness, and barriers to language, literacy, and participation.
 Consulted stakeholder groups include: